-Business Taxation can be broken into Domestic and International, and within those categories, will explore the unique reform issues large business, SME and family business, and employment taxes, digital taxes, thin cap and transfer pricing.
+Business Taxation can be separated into Domestic and International, and within those categories, will explore the unique reform issues affecting large business, SME and family business, including employment taxes, digital taxes, thin cap and transfer pricing.

 Delving into GST, State and other indirect taxes, discussion will cover (food, education, health, financial services), property, international aspects, administration, transfer duties property taxes, insurance duties, PRRT and other duties and excises.

 A combination of keynotes and focus sessions with highly respected thought leaders discussing current tax reform issues and insights on what could be considered for the future.